 I land in Cuba and for some reason the guy at the immigration desk senses something fishy about my traveling alone, an Indian girl visiting Cuba from Mexico City on a US visa and that too with just one small cabin bag.
 The rest of fellow passengers were already on their way out but I was at immigration facing some intense grilling about my reasons of visiting, my work, my home, my life etc. etc. followed by multiple bag scans, first on a small machine followed by a larger machine.
 I would be lying if I said I was okay.
 I was terrified.
 I was alone, in a communist country without any phone network.
 If I were to disappear, not a soul would know at least for next 5 days.
 The ever reliable Gayatri mantra came to my rescue, I kept chanting it in my mind to not let the stress show.
 Eventually, the ordeal ended and I was asked to go.
 Still haven’t figured why I was given this special treatment but all is well that ends well! 🙂

 It was 10 in the night and few cars were on the road.
 The guide books were bang on about the old cars.
 Get out of the airport and that’s the first thing you notice.
 Buick, Chevrolet from 1950s.
-Some are real broken down but are still run somehow.
+Some are real broken down but are still running somehow.
 “Well its mechanics after all, you can keep working on the mechanics and the car will keep going”, explained a driver in his broken English.
 As we drove out of the airport, what struck me was the amazing quality of roads, well laid out and wide.
 And of course you can’t miss the posters celebrating Castro, Che and the revolutions along the way, spaced well enough though, not too cluttered, I’d say.
 Over the next 4 days I was to see a lot more of these guys, especially Che Guevera, the handsome outsider (he was an Argentinian by birth), a brave-heart, anti-imperialistic revolutionary, who played a significant role in ousting the US backed dictator Batista and bringing Fidel Castro led socialists to power, back in 1958.
 Che died young, in 1965, when he was captured by CIA in Bolivia for assisting the revolutionaries there and executed.
 But in Cuba he remains a hero, fondly remembered and venerated.
 The US-Cuban bitterness goes beyond the 1950s though.
 To that and to Cuban history, I’ll come in the next section, first let me write about the places I visited.
 (Too much I want to share, hence dividing in 2 sections so that readers can pick what they want to read)

 Section 1: Touristing Cuba

 I had about 4.5 days for the trip.
 First day, I spent exploring Havana, a city of contrasts not unlike cities of most other developing countries.
-On one end there lies with a colonial old town with beautiful public squares, colorful colonial buildings, churches and museums.
+On one end there lies a colonial old town with beautiful public squares, colorful colonial buildings, churches and museums.
 This colonial part is called La Habana Vieja, the most touristy area of Havana, followed by the older residential Centro Habana which also has colorful colonial buildings, most of which are quite falling apart but still functional, just like those vintage cars.
 Centro Habana is sequentially followed by the newer Vedadao area with taller buildings, Consulates, big 5 star hotels and modern residential area.
 The University of Havana, also stands in the Vedadao area.
-An impressive structure that reminded me of my own younger days!
+An impressive structure that reminded me of my own younger days in my university back in Mumbai!
 I walked in to find few students hanging around in the verandah.
 They were studying Computer Science (more nostalgia!).
 I asked what next after engineering, one guy mentioned he wanted to become a professor, others spoke about going to Spain or Brazil for further studies and another lankier one looked at me with his eyes bright and shiny, I am going to Silicon Valley, he said, as he burst into laughter with his fellow students!

 The northern coast of Havana is the Malecon – think of it as the marine drive of Havana, only much longer running along the entire stretch from Old Havana to Vedadao.
 Standing at the Malecon facing Centro Habana, move your head from left to right and the entire evolution of the city lies bare before your eyes.
 You travel from one era to another, in time, in architecture!
 Early mornings and evenings along the Malecon are truly beautiful.
 Mornings are good times for some exotic bird watching at Malecon, the guys just come and sit by the ridge as if posing intentionally for the stray morning tourists like me to take pictures.
 And evenings..well what do I even say, the picture below will suffice!